S. C. Johnson Logo

 S. C. Johnson & Son Logo 1886

-An interesting idea was chosen for the first logo – the owner’s initials floating in the sky.
+An interesting idea was chosen for the first logo: the owner’s initials floating in the sky.
 They seem to float in the embrace of the month on a cloud above any hardship and adversity.

 The ornate monogram letters are stacked on top of each other.
 Have curly tendrils intertwined with each other.
 Such intertwining shows a person perfectly harmonious with himself, his family, relatives, and loved ones.
-Johnson relies on the strength, knowledge, and upbringing that his family gave him in building his company.
+Johnson relies on the strength, knowledge, and upbringing his family gave him to build his company.
 He does not seek help from the outside.
 And it pays off: in four years, he was able to buy the parquet company he was working for.
 And then, after 1886, he invented a means of caring for it.

 The initials move upward, higher and higher, as seen in the flow of the air masses.
 The choice of the Monthly for the base of the image shows not the way to the Sun to burn but the way to the stars to dream, to take one’s place among the prosperous and wealthy.